 I also like the Steps in the early morning, when fewer are there to disturb a romantic moment.

-Not the most conventional of romantic spots in Rome, the Aventino is home to tourist attractions like the Circus Maximus and the keyhole view of St. Peter’s from the Order of the Knights of Malta (Piazza dei Cavallieri) and the not-so-touristy Roseto Comunale, Rome’s public rose garden.
-What could be more romantic than roses and a quiet neighborhood in which to enjoy them?
+Not the most conventional of romantic spots in Rome, the Aventino is home to tourist attractions like the Circus Maximus and the keyhole view of St. Peter’s from the Order of the Knights of Malta (Piazza dei Cavallieri).
+But it also boasts two not-so-touristy, romantic sights.
+The Roseto Comunale, Rome’s public rose garden, is open for a few months during the summer, usually May through early July.
+The Giardino degli Aranci, Rome’s Orange Garden, has spectacular views of St. Peter’s, and shady benches ideal for romantic moments.
+Read more about the Aventino here.

 I imagine Goethe and his ilk made the most of Rome’s countryside, where they sat for portraits, had movable feasts, and no doubt spent time with their loved ones.
 Nature and/or architecture lovers could not find a more romantic spot in the Eternal City.